Personal statement

 John is Pro-Vice-Chancellor for Research and Enterprise, Dean of Graduate College and Director of the Corsham Court Campus.
 He was previously Dean, School of Humanities and Cultural Industries at Bath Spa, and before that Associate Dean for Research, HCI.
 He previously held chairs at Northumbria University and the University of Sunderland.

-Professor Strachan is an Associate Editor of the Oxford Companion to English Literature, a fellow of the Royal Historical Society and a fellow of the Royal Asiatic Society.
-He is chair of the GuildHE research group and co-chair of the Charles Lamb Society.
+John is an Associate Editor of the Oxford Companion to English Literature, a Fellow of the Royal Historical Society, a fellow of the Royal Society of Arts, and a fellow of the Royal Asiatic Society.

 Academic qualifications